robomq/robomq.io/docs/connectors.md

 After loading the configuration, two major methods you'll invoke are `DBToMQ()` and `MQToDB()`.

-1. `DBToMQ()` executes a select query in database and publish each row of the result as a message to the destination exchange.
+1. `DBToMQ()` executes a read query in database and publish each row of the result as a message to the destination exchange.
-2. `MQToDB()` gets a message from the source queue, from which extracts the values and insert one record or multiple records into the database.
+2. `MQToDB()` gets a message from the source queue, from which extracts the values and write  (insert or update) one record or multiple records into the database.

 Putting it together, a simple example program would be,

 	import DBConnector

 	print "1. load config: %s" % str(DBConnector.loadConfig("DBConnector.config"))
-	print "2. select & publish: %s" % str(DBConnector.DBToMQ())
+	print "2. read & publish: %s" % str(DBConnector.DBToMQ())
-	print "3. get & insert: %s" % str(DBConnector.MQToDB())
+	print "3. get & write: %s" % str(DBConnector.MQToDB())